-KS1 Children have daily Letters and Sounds phonics sessions.
-Once secure, children move onto ‘No Nonsense’ spelling and progress through the spelling patterns towards the end of KS1 and throughout KS2.
+EYFS and KS1 Children have daily ‘Unlocking Letters and Sounds’ phonics sessions.
+Once secure, Year 2 children move onto the ‘Spelling Shed’ scheme and progress through the spelling patterns towards the end of KS1 and throughout KS2.

 KS1 children learn through synthetic phonics, the teaching of reading in which phonemes (sounds) associated with particular graphemes (letters) are pronounced in isolation and blended together (synthesised).
 This promotes word recognition and builds on children’s reading fluency.
 Children have daily sessions progressing through the phases within the Letters and Sound handbook.
-In Foundation Stage children cover Phase 2-4, Year 1 covers Phase 3-5a and Year 2 covers Phase 5a-6.
-Recapping the final phase from the previous year group embeds children’s knowledge of learnt phonemes-grapheme correspondences.
+In Foundation Stage children cover Phase 2-4, Year 1 covers Phase 4-5 and Year 2 covers Phase 5a spelling recap-5c mastery until Christmas then children move onto the Spelling Shed scheme (see writing information for more detail).

 VIPERS (based on our chosen texts) are used to explore a variety of genres in class shared reading lessons.
 This allows for in-depth study of texts, supporting children to expand their vocabulary and experience a broad range of texts that they may be unable to fully access independently.

-PIRA assessments are carried out three times a year from Year 1 - Year 6.
+PIRA assessments are carried out three times a year from Year 2 - Year 6.
+In Year 1, children who are on track to pass their phonics screener will have their first opportunity at a reading comprehension assessment by completing the Spring and Summer PiRAs.
 Data is used to inform teachers and subject leaders of strengths and areas for development across the reading strands.
 Subject leaders can then analyse cohorts and provide constructive feedback to teachers about skills that may need greater emphasis during VIPERS and comprehension sessions.

-Summer 2021 Subject Leaders Learning Walk clearly demonstrated the progression of VIPERS skills across the school.
+Subject Leaders’ Learning Walks clearly demonstrated the progression of VIPERS skills across the school.
 Children were enthusiastic and confident to discuss text genres, make links between books, themes and authors and passionately discuss the selected texts and their broadened reading diet.